 Here’s a breakdown of how each of the above count toward your item limit:

-Ecommerce item limits are separate from CMS item limits.
-However, the 3 Collections included on all Ecommerce sites (Products, Categories, and SKUs) count toward the overall Collection limit.
+Ecommerce item limits are separate from CMS Collection item limits.
+However, the 2 Collections included on all Ecommerce sites (Products and Categories) count toward the overall Collection limit.
 More information about the limits for each Ecommerce site plan can be found on our site plan pricing page.